whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - The Deepest Revolution.md

 ## Chapter 17: The Deepest Revolution

-Your unhealthy nation might seem impossibly stuck with big troubles like racism, sexism, greed, privilege, corruption, pollution, child abuse, and poverty in the midst of abundance.
+Your unhealthy nation might seem impossibly stuck with big troubles like racism, sexism, poverty, corruption, pollution, child abuse, and more.
 So many challenges to solve!

-But all these different issues stem from one root problem: _we're not free._ We are not free to choose our laws nor uphold them.
-Instead, we are expected to obey laws we are given, and we are punished for standing for what's right and directly seeking justice.
-As long as we ignore this one root problem, all the other issues will persist.
+But all these different issues stem from one root problem: _we are not free._ We can neither choose our laws nor enforce them.
+Instead, we must obey laws imposed on us, and we are punished for standing for what's right and directly seeking justice.
+As long as we are not free, all the other issues will persist.

 Troubles like corruption, greed and discrimination are merely _symptoms_ of a _root cultural disease_ where a few people rule, and the rest accept their own submissive obedience as legitimate.
-As every doctor knows, treating a symptom will never lead to deep healing because the underlying disease persists.
+As every doctor knows, treating symptoms will never lead to deep healing while the underlying disease persists.

 Any political movement that ignores this root disease is only asking their rulers to please be nicer, or please follow the laws they impose on others.